jakehschwartz/recipe-scraper/README.md

 ### 01/17/2017
 In an effort to fix the tests, I switched frameworks from ScalaTest to [utest](https://github.com/lihaoyi/utest).
 The tests still don't work because scala.js does not know how to read files, but that is for another day...

+### 01/29/2017
+I haven't had a change to work on this for a solid amount of time for the past 2 weeks, but it gave me time to think about how I wanted to implement the final pieces and wrap the project up.
+I decided to leave it open ended so I could come back to it later with another project.
+Because websites can use whatever part(s) of the schema they want, it would be hard to come up with a concrete data model.
+So instead, I just look for any and all properties in recipe html and construct json out of it and call it a day.
+Later on, I may go back and choose specific properties that I want, but that will require more analysis, which will be easier to do when I create the backend.